Blyth, Northumberland: Bede Academy

 The Dales School is a special needs school.
 In July 2021, it received a Class 144 train.
-In April 2019, Blyth won a government bid to establish a 80-place special school for children with specific learning difficulties.
+In April 2019, Blyth won a government bid to establish an 80-place special school for children with specific learning difficulties.
 The proposed site is the former Princess Louise First School.

-In October, Blyth was awarded government funding to establish mental health support teams in schools.
+In October 2020, Blyth was awarded government funding to establish mental health support teams in schools.
 The scheme, which requires the county's mental health services to see children within four weeks of referral, is planned to be rolled out by December 2020.